mauriciofmar3/mauriciofmar3.github.com/_posts/2014-09-05-covariance-and-contravariance.md

 }
 ~~~

 Wildcards can be present in the types of method arguments.
 If you want to override a method with a wildcard-typed argument, the overriding method must have an identical type parameter.
-You cannot be "more specific" with the overriding method, no matter how much sense that makes:
+You cannot be "more specific" with the overriding method:

 ~~~ java
 public interface Parent {